Saturday, September 28, 2019

 Livvie and her parents flew to KK on 5 September from Singapore and spent the next four days with her grandparents in KK.
 It was just shy of one year since the family last visited KK (Read here).

-Though the visit was short, we managed to spend much time together.
+Though the visit was short, we managed to spend significant time together.
 She was very at ease with us since it was just a month ago when we last met in Singapore.
 Still, we discovered that there is boundary that we should not cross and taboo on certain subject.
-One evening when we were having dinner at a local hotel, we suggested to her to spend an evening with us so that her parents could have some private moment for themselves, may be to see a movie.
+One evening when we were having dinner at a local hotel, we suggested to her to spend an evening with us so that her parents could have some private moment for themselves - may be to see a movie.
 Instantly, she went into "incommunicado" mode and shut herself from further communication with her grandparents.
 We realized that she was still not prepared to be separated from her parents especially in a place away from home.

 At the grandparents home.